The Tarot cards’ Rider Waite symbolism is extraordinary. Today, we will discuss the meaning of Rider Waite tarot cards, piece by piece.

 - Dog by the moon: fear

-- Crown: connected with the higher
+- Crown: connected to the higher

 - Laurel wreaths: laurels, honoring